Saharien/pokerCalculator/README.md

 # pokerCalculator
-The user has two choose his two Hole Cards.
+The user has to choose his two Hole Cards.
 Then he can choose Flop, Turn and/or River if he likes.
 He can also choose a number of rounds and a number of players.